Susam Sokağı

-Susam Sokağı is the Turkish adaptation of children's television program Sesame Street.
+Susam Sokağı is the Turkish co-production of American children's television program Sesame Street.
 It aired on weekday mornings at 9 am on TRT, the state television in Turkey, in the late 1980s and early 1990s.

 Production

+The show was coproduced by Children's Television Workshop and Turkish Radio and Television.

 Filming began in 1989.
 Two seasons, for a total of 250 episodes, were filmed.
-Funding from the Children's Television Network was $825,000 for the first season and $625,000 for the second season.
+Funding from CTW was $825,000 for the first season and $625,000 for the second season.

 Content

-The show used an original street design on which to film original content, and also translated and adapted older Sesame Street material.
+The show used an original street design, modeled after a traditional neighborhood, on which to film original content, and also translated and adapted older Sesame Street material.

+Content was aimed at preparing children for school, and also included messages related to health and safety.
+One segment, for example, featured two contenders in a boxing ring who engage in a toothbrushing contest.